-More specifically, a faculty member may not provide more favorable treatment, or disadvantageous treatment, to a person with whom the faculty member has a family, sexual or other intimate relationship, compared to the treatment the faculty member provides to others.
-Because of the power differential, including the Furthermore, see the discussion of the inherent power differential between faculty and students and consistent with Section 3-G's prohibition of conflicts of interest, Consistent with these principles, Section 3-G and this section prohibit all faculty are prohibited from any work-related conflicts of interest, including the personal conflict of interest that is created by having an intimate, romantic or sexual relationship, even a consensual one, with any person that the faculty member teaches, supervises, or evaluates, including any student, resident, or fellow of the university or an affiliated institution as well as any visiting student, resident, or fellow.
-Supervision and evaluation include, but are not limited to, teaching in-person, online or any other format; teaching or training in a lab, clinic, hospital or the field; grading or evaluating student work; serving as an advisor, examiner, or member of a quidance, thesis or dissertation committee; supervising clinical activity; deciding on or recommending admissions, employment or granting of awards; supervising teaching, research, clinical or other duties in all types of positions; mentoring; and having the other person paid from the funds of a grant or contract supervised by the faculty member as principal investigator.
+Because of the power differential, including the inherent power differential between faculty and students, and consistent with Section 3-G's prohibition of conflicts of interest, all faculty are prohibited from having an intimate, romantic or sexual relationship, even a consensual one, with any person that the faculty member teaches, supervises, or evaluates, including any student, resident, or fellow of the university or an affiliated institution as well as any visiting student, resident, or fellow.
+Supervision and evaluation include, but are not limited to, teaching in-person, online or any other format; teaching or training in a lab, clinic, hospital or the field; grading or evaluating student work; serving as an advisor, examiner, or member of a guidance, thesis or dissertation committee; supervising clinical activity; deciding on or recommending admissions, employment or granting of awards; supervising teaching, research, clinical or other duties in all types of positions; mentoring; and having the other person paid from the funds of a grant or contract supervised by the faculty member as principal investigator.